 Know Your Power

 Art is a powerful tool to share social messages and inspire change.
 Visual artists like Shepard Fairey, musicians like Beyonce and authors like Mira Jacob have used their creative voices to speak truth to power and raise awareness of the important issues facing us today.
 Pepco, the DC Public Library Foundation and DC Public Library invite you to find your power and use it to creatively address a topic that is important to you.
 What change would you like to see in the world?
 We are calling on youth between the ages of 13 - 19 to use their creative voice to make a difference.

-Between May 18 and Aug.
-14, submit an original work of writing, photography, illustration or music that expresses your feelings on a social issue that matters to you.
+Between May 25 and Aug.
+10, submit an original work of writing, photography, illustration, or music that expresses your feelings on a social issue that matters to you.
 We’re looking for pieces that are not only well-crafted but have a strong voice and perspective on a subject pertaining to civic engagement.
 View the winners of the first annual Know Your Power Teen Art Contest.

 - This contest is open to participants between the ages of 13 and 19.